-The Company continues to occupy and lease its former office and research and development facility in Berkeley, California, under a non-cancelable operating lease, or the Bancroft Lease.
+The Company continues to lease its former office and research and development facility in Berkeley, California, under a non-cancelable operating lease, or the Bancroft Lease.
 In February 2015, the Company amended the Bancroft Lease agreement to increase the total square footage to approximately 25,000 square feet and extended the term of the Bancroft Lease to expire on December 31, 2018.
 The Bancroft Lease also contains an option to extend the lease for an additional two years.
-The Company plans to transition the entirety of its Berkeley operations to its Heinz facility and in accordance with the terms of the Bancroft Lease, the Company intends to either sublease this space or find a replacement tenant.
+The Company has transitioned the entirety of its Berkeley operations to its Heinz facility in 2016.
+In March 2017, the Company subleased a portion of the Bancroft Lease and intends to either sublease or find a replacement tenant for the rest of the space.

 During 2016, the Company established a letter of credit with Bank of America Merrill Lynch as security for the Heinz Lease in the amount of \$0.5 million.
-The letter of credit is collateralized by a certificate of deposit for \$0.5 million which has been included in restricted cash in the consolidated balance sheet as of September 30, 2016.
+The letter of credit is collateralized by a certificate of deposit for \$0.5 million which has been included in restricted cash in the consolidated balance sheet as of March 31, 2017 and December 31, 2016.